DavidMiles1925/water_alarm_clock/README.md

 #### Future Versions:

 ##### Version 1P: A device port to Raspberry Pi Pico.

+NOTE: THIS IDEA HAS SINCE BEEN ABANDONED.
+A PORT TO THE PI ZERO WAS DONE INSTEAD

 &emsp;- Port to Raspberry Pi Pico:
 &emsp;- Remove console outputs